Tutch/check_in_app/README.md

 1. The application fetches all the available seats with */seats/all*.
 It also fetches the different prices of the seats with */fees/list*.
 2. User looks around and decides on a particular seat.
 He wants to reserve the seat A3.
-3. The application will look at the _id of the seat A3 and the _id of the current user, then POST
+3. The application will look at the _id of the seat A3 and the _id of the current user, then POST them to the /passengers/reserveseat endpoint.

-{
-  "passengerId": ID OF THE USER
-  "seatId": ID OF THIS SEAT
-}

-to the /passengers/reserveseat endpoint.
 4. The user gets around to paying for his ticket.
 5. The server will then send the id of the user throught the following JSON {